JerBouma/FinanceToolkit/README.md

 ```python
 from financetoolkit import Toolkit
 ```

-The dependencies of the package are on purpose *very slim* so that it will work well with any combination of packages and not result in conflicts.
-I've also been careful with my selection in which I leave out functionality like technical analysis in which [ta-lib](https://ta-lib.org/) does an excellent job as well as portfolio attribution and optimisation in which [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) shines and lastly allow for any source to be incorporated to allow for the incorporation of data sources from [OpenBB](https://openbb.co/).

 To be able to get started, you need to obtain an API Key from FinancialModelingPrep.
 Use the following instructions to obtain a _free_ API Key.
 Note that these keys are limited to 250 requests per day but the premium plans are kept at a low cost in case you do run out of the limit or have a need for access to more data. **It is possible to use your own set of financial statements and not rely on FinancialModelingPrep, please have a look [here](#working-with-other-datasets).**

 1. Go to [FinancialModellingPrep's API](https://financialmodelingprep.com/developer/docs/)